garywill/BigSearch/src/README.md

 - 🔎 Support using **browser-installed** search engines (browser extension.
 So you can directly use those engines you've added into browser.
 Currently only Firefox provides)
 - 🗂️ Search engines **categorization**
 - 🖋️ Single-line or **multi-line** input and sending
+  > Useful when for e.g. you want to have article paragraphs translated
 - 📋 Save, **reuse** and manage your input history (only saved locally in the browser localStorage)
 - 🖱️ Quickly use user **selected text** on webpage as search term (browser extension, through context menu)
   > - Not in Firefox incognito mode